• Skip to main content

 What is an Assault Bike?

-Assault Bikes often feature in CrossFit WODs (workout of the day) and have been used in CrossFit games.
+Assault Bikes often feature in CrossFit WODs and have been used in the CrossFit Games.

-Assault Bikes are a type of air or fan bike, and other companies make similar machines, but Assault Bikes are among the best.
+Assault Bikes are a type of air or fan bike.
+Other companies make similar machines, but Assault Bikes are among the best.

-The harder you pedal, the more wind resistance you’ll have to overcome, which means there are no complicated settings to change.
+• The harder you pedal, the more air resistance you’ll have to overcome.

-Instead, you jump on and start pedaling and can adjust the workload instantly.
+• There are no complicated settings to change; just jump on and start pedaling, and you can adjust the workload instantly.

-These handles also increase the number of calories you can burn per minute and should produce a more intense workout.
+• These handles also increase the number of calories you can burn per minute, helping you achieve a more intense workout.

 Many gyms have Assault Bikes, and they’re also available for home use.

-Not sure if the Assault Bike is the best type of workout for you?
+Not sure if the Assault Bike is the best workout for you?

 #1.
 Low impact

-Like all bike-based workouts, Assault Bikes are low impact, putting very little stress on your joints.
+Like all bike-based workouts, Assault Bikes are low-impact.
+They put very little stress on your joints.

 Because of this, they’re ideal for heavier exercisers and anyone with pre-existing joint pain.

-In contrast, running means that your feet hit the floor with about eight times your body weight, which could cause injury.
+In contrast, running means your feet hit the ground about 8 times your body weight, which can cause injury.

-With no impact to contend with, Assault Bike workouts are much easier on your joints, even when you crank up the intensity level to the max.
+With no impact to contend with, Assault Bike workouts are much easier on your joints.
+This is true even when you crank up the intensity level to the max.

-As already mentioned, Assault Bikes feature an upper-body action that works your arms, chest, shoulders, and back.
+As already mentioned, Assault Bikes also engage your upper body.
+They work your arms, chest, shoulders, and back.

-While using an Assault Bike probably won’t build muscle, it will condition and tone your upper body.
+While using an Assault Bike probably won’t build muscle, its dual-action design will condition and tone your lower and upper body.

-Working your entire body at once means that Assault Bike workouts are very time efficient.
+Working your entire body at once makes Assault Bike workouts very time-efficient.

 #3.
 Perfect for warm-ups

-Before starting any workout, you need to spend a few minutes preparing your body for what you are about to do.
+Before starting any workout, you need to spend a few minutes preparing your body.

-Because they involve every joint and virtually every muscle in your body, a few minutes on an Assault Bike is the ideal way to warm up before any workout, including strength training.
+A few minutes on an Assault Bike is the ideal way to warm up before any workout.

 #4.
 It burns a lot of calories